-Gorilla Falls Exploration Trail takes you into a lush, tropical forest found in the heart of Africa where you can explore a variety of old and new animal friends.
+Gorilla Falls Exploration Trail is a self-guided walking tour that takes you into a lush, tropical forest found in the heart of Africa where you can explore a variety of old and new animal friends.

 As you enter the Gorilla Falls Exploration Trail, look to the right.
 The first animal exhibit is that of the Black and White Colobus Monkeys.
 Their diet consists of leaves, buds, seeds and fruit and in the wild (Kenya) are found mostly in trees.
 They are hunted for their fur, but today, their existence is more threatened by the destruction of forests.
 Unlike other monkeys, Colobus monkeys have no thumb.

 As the overhead vegetation gives way to the sky, you enter the first observation post.
 Here you may find Okapi, and the Yellow-backed Duiker.
 The Yellow-backed Duiker Cephalophus silvicultor is a member of the antelope family and the largest of the Duiker species.
 They are native to the forests of west central Africa and grow to 100-175 pounds.
 The name Duiker is African for diver — the Duikers will hide in the undergrowth of the forest when alarmed.
 Duikers are nocturna and rarely seen.

 The Okapi, Okapia johnstoni , is the only known living relative of the giraffe.
 They are dark chestnut brown with distinctive stripes on their legs, similar to Zebras.The most giraffe-like feature of the okapi is their very long black tongue.
 The Okapi have always been rare and is very shy.
 They are native to the tropical forests of northeastern Zaire.